daisybio/drevalpy/docs/usage.rst

 * ``-h, --help``: Show help message and exit.
 * ``--run_id RUN_ID``: Identifier for the run.
 Will be used as a prefix for all output files.
 * ``--path_data PATH_DATA``: Path to the data directory.
 All data files should be stored in this directory and will be downloaded into this directory.
+The location of the datasets are resolved by <path_data>/<dataset_name>/<dataset_name>.csv.
+If providing raw viability data, the file need to be name <dataset_name>_raw.csv instead and --curve_curator needs to be specified for automated curve fitting (see curve_curator option for details).
 * ``--models MODELS [MODELS ...]``: List of models to evaluate.
 For a list of available models, see the :ref:`usage:Available Models` section.
 * ``--baselines BASELINES [BASELINES ...]``: List of baselines to evaluate.
 For a list of available baselines, see the :ref:`usage:Available Models` section.
 * ``--test_mode TEST_MODE [TEST_MODE ...]``: Which tests to run (LPO=Leave-random-Pairs-Out, LCO=Leave-Cell-line-Out, LDO=Leave-Drug-Out).
 Can be a list of test runs e.g. 'LPO LCO LDO' to run all tests.
 Default is LPO.
 For more information, see the :ref:`usage:Available Settings` section.